SL(n)-Covariant $L_p$-Minkowski Valuations: Acknowledgements

 for all $K \in \cK^n$, where $\cK^n_o$ denotes the set of convex bodies containing the origin and where $\h{K}{u} := \max_{x \in K} \s{x}{u}, \ u \in \R^n,$ is the support function of the convex body $K$.
 For a volume normalized convex body this integral can be interpreted as the expectation of a certain mass distribution depending on $K$ and $u$.
 Moment bodies (under a different normalization) are also called centroid bodies and were formally defined by Petty \cite{Petty1961}, but they actually date back to Dupin and Blaschke.
 The name ``centroid body'' comes from the fact that for a symmetric convex body $K$ the boundary of $\oM K$ consists of points which are, up to normalization, the centroids of $K$ intersected with halfspaces.
-Ludwig \cite{Ludwig2005} showed that the only nontrivial examples of continuous homogeneous $\sln$-covariant Minkowski valuations on $\cK^n_o$ are the moment body operators.
+Ludwig \cite[Corollary 1.1]{Ludwig2005} showed that the only examples of continuous homogeneous $\sln$-covariant Minkowski valuations on $\cK^n_o$ are either trivial, i.e.\ a combination of the identity and the reflection at the origin, or a combination of the moment body operator and the moment vector operator.
 Assuming $\sln$-covariance together with homogeneity is basically assuming $\gln$-covariance, where one has to take the determinant of $\phi \in \gln$ into account.
 Once the valuations that were $\gln$-covariant were understood, the next step was in trying to classify those valuations that were \textit{only} $\sln$-covariant.
 This turned out to be difficult, because the involved functional equations were a lot more complicated.
 A real breakthrough here was first achieved by Haberl in \cite{Haberl_2}, where he removed the assumption on homogeneity in Ludwig's classification.

 A generalization of Minkowski addition is $L_p$-Minkowski addition (also known as Minkowski-Firey $L_p$-addition) for $p > 1$, which is defined by

 for all $K,L \in \cK^n_o$, the set of convex bodies containing the origin.
 The corresponding $L_p$-Minkowski valuations also received a lot of attention in recent years (see e.g. \cite{CampiGronchi2002, FleuryGuedonPaouris2007, LutwakYangZhang2000_2, GardnerGiannopoulos1999, Haberl2008, HaberlLudwig2006, HaberlSchuster2009_2, Ludwig2005, LutwakYangZhang2000_1, LutwakYangZhang2004, Parapatits_1, WernerYe2008, YaskinYaskina2006}).
 In particular, they play an important role in new affine Sobolev inequalities (see e.g. \cite{CianchiLutwakYangZhang2009, HaberlSchuster2009_1, LutwakYangZhang2002_2, Zhang1999}).